Types of Custody in Texas

 Our firm works to find a structure that works best for our client and

-their family.
 As mediators and

 litigators, our Austin child custody lawyers have negotiated and formulated an infinite